Price-Parity EVs: Some are already here, and the clue is their sales volumes.

-EVs won’t reach price parity in one particular year, but instead some from Telsa, BYD and others including Merecedes are already there, while most EVs are not, and a few are not at all close to price-parity.
+EVs won’t reach price parity in one particular year, but instead some from Tesla, BYD and others including Mercedes are already at price-parity.
+In contract, most EVs are not there yet, and some are not at all close to price-parity.

 There have been many predictions about when EVs will achieve price-parity with traditional ICEVs, but in reality, the one single date for ‘EV price-parity’, would only happen there was some synchronised price change for all EVs.

 In the real world, price-parity is achieved model by model, one model at a time.
 While the average across all EVs is not price parity, all it takes is a number of overpriced EVs to drag down the average, and overpriced vehicles don’t sell well anyway, so what matters is which vehicles do have price parity.

 I suggest the only true test for price-parity between comparable vehicles is the percentage of people who choose each vehicle.

 On that basis, if EVs overall had price parity, EVs would have 50% of sales.
 But with the Tesla Model Y a contender to take over as the words bestselling car, at it suggests that at least the Model Y has price-parity.